q-optimize/c3/CONTRIBUTING.md

 You can now open `localhost:4242` in your browser and view the docs as they would be rendered online.
 For checking a live version of the online docs as rendered from the `master`, `dev` or `docs` branch, head over to [c3-toolset.rtfd.io](https://c3-toolset.rtfd.io).

 ## Pull Requests

+Once you feel your work is ready to be merged into the main codebase, open a Pull Request to merge your feature branch to the `dev` branch on `q-optimize/c3`.
+Please write a useful title and a detailed description for your Pull Request.
+Follow the *What, Why, How, Remarks* structure when writing the description of your Pull Request.
+In the remarks section, add comments to help the reviewer or explain possible quirks/issues with your implementation or aspects that might require extra attention.
+For new features, please add code snippets that demonstrate how this feature is to be used.
+Wherever possible, add screenshots and GIFs so that it's convenient to quickly review your PR.

+Make sure you [allow maintainers to edit your branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/) when you are creating a Pull Request from a fork.
+Then, anyone with Write access to the upstream repository will be able to add commits to your branch.
+This can make the review process easier for maintainers; sometimes it’s quicker for a maintainer to make a small change themselves instead of asking you to make the change.

+You can keep your Pull Request as a Draft as long as you feel you still need to make changes.
+It is often advisable to open a PR when you are maybe 85% done with the work, which gives maintainers enough time to check what's going on and guide you if something needs correction.
+When you are ready, request for review on your PR.
+Your PR must be approved by at least 2 core developers before it can be merged.
+The Code review might involve suggested changes, which you can incorporate by committing and pushing more code in the same feature.
+You **DO NOT** need to open a new PR or create a new branch if someone requests for changes on your Pull Request.
+If your PR is not reviewed by any of the core developers within 3 days, please request politely in the comments with a follow-up.

 ## Continuous Integration Checks